Our Pupil Premium allocation:

 Pupil numbers and percentages in this table may vary slightly from those in the strategy document due to pupil movement.
 This table will be updated more frequently than the pupil numbers in the document which will only be refreshed during review.

-Date of most recent pupil premium in school review: Autumn 2023- LAC – link governor meeting update Date of next pupil premium review: Spring 2023
+Date of most recent pupil premium in school review: Autumn 2024 – LAC member Date of next pupil premium review: End of spring 2025

 Pupil Premium Strategy Statement 2022-23